sam-goodwin/punchcard/README.md

 The notification passed to the `publish` method is not an opaque `string` or `Buffer` (like it would be in the `aws-sdk`) it is an `object` with rich types such as `Date` and `Array`.
 This is because data structures in punchcard are generic with statically declared types (like an ordinary `Array<T>`).

-The type of data in the `SNS.Topic` is explicitly defined with data:
+The type of the `SNS.Topic`'s notifications is explicitly defined with data:

 ```ts
 const topic = new SNS.Topic(stack, 'Topic', {